Spork: Etymology

 The word "spork" originated in the early 20th century to describe such devices.
-In 1951, Hyde W. Ballard of Westtown, Pennsylvania filed an application with the United States Patent Office (USPO; now the United States Patent and Trademark Office) to register "Spork" as a trademark for a combination spoon and fork made of stainless steel.
+In 1951, Hyde W. Ballard of Westtown, Pennsylvania, filed an application with the United States Patent Office (USPO, now the United States Patent and Trademark Office) to register "Spork" as a trademark for a combination spoon and fork made of stainless steel.
 The Van Brode Milling Company subsequently registered SPORK for a combination plastic spoon, fork and knife at the USPO on October 27, 1970, but the registration expired 20 years later.
 The word Spork accompanied by a stylised design is registered in the US in relation to hand tools, in the name of a UK-based individual.

-In the UK, Plastico Limited registered Spork as a trademark in relation to cutlery with effect from September 18, 1975 (reg. no. 1052291, now expired).
+In the UK, Plastico Limited registered "Spork" as a trademark in relation to cutlery with effect from September 18, 1975, (reg. no. 1052291, now expired).
 The trademark is also registered in the UK in relation to gardening tools in the name of the same UK based individual who owns US trademark registration no. 2514381.
 Another British company, Lifeventure, sells titanium and plastic versions using the name "Forkspoon".

 In an unsuccessful lawsuit in 1999 where the company Regalzone sought to invalidate Plastico Limited's UK registration for Spork, Justice Neuberger wrote:

 Materials and uses

-Materials such as stainless steel, silver, aluminum, titanium,copper and polycarbonate plastic have been used in spork manufacturing.
+Materials such as stainless steel, silver, aluminum, titanium, copper and polycarbonate plastic have been used in spork manufacturing.
 Plastic sporks are common in prisons in the United States because they are difficult to form into shiv-type weapons to attack other inmates.
 Prepackaged meals may come with a disposable plastic spork.
-Sporks are also frequently used by backpackers, Boy Scouts and other outdoorspeople as they are a lightweight and space-saving alternative to carrying both a fork and spoon.
+Sporks are also frequently used by backpackers, Scouts and other outdoorspeople as they are a lightweight and space-saving alternative to carrying both a fork and spoon.

-In popular culture

-The Disney/Pixar animated movie Toy Story 4 introduces a character named Forky, an animated spork voiced by Tony Hale.